sumitgupta99/ajaxSuite/README.md

 # ajaxSuite
-The Super "Ajaxoic" framework.
+> The Super "Ajaxoic" framework.

+###Introduction:
+> This tiny javascript library can be used to trigger cross browser ajax requests.
+Its incredibly small size, ability to be chained and managed javascript resources make it really powerful in cases where you just need a library to trigger ajax requests.
+This library does not have any dependancy.

-###Getting Started
+###Getting Started:
   - Include the ajaxSuite.min.js file in ur html file.
-  - Call the ajaxSuite Javascript Object in ur Javascript Code and pass on the relevant information
+  - Call the ajaxSuite Javascript Object in ur Javascript Code and pass on the relevant configuration.
   - That's all.
 See, that was easy.

-###Example
+###Example:
 ```sh
 ajaxSuite.request({
         url: "data.json",